IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/comments.md

 ## Ignoring In-Line Comments

-With the definitions out of the way, let's talk about how we use different kinds of comments.
+With the definitions out of the way, let's talk about how we use the different kinds of comments.
 It is common to use _trailing line comments_ to write quick annotations:

 ```ts
 foo(); // initialize the data